-Allyce Horan has worked in the Writing Center since 2013 where she has provided support to faculty, graduate, and undergraduate students on projects ranging from freshman essays to grant proposals.
-In addition to providing one-on-one tutoring, she has piloted programs in thesis formatting, T.A. training, and peer tutoring.
-Her interdisciplinary background includes an M.A. in History from Florida State University, certification in TEFL (Teaching English as a Foreign Language), and five years teaching the freshman core course, Nature and Human Values.
-Allyce has taught academic composition and ESL classes in which she encourages students to critically engage with content through oral and written communication activities.
-She is excited to work closely with members of the campus community to create new initiatives in the Writing Center that allow both students and faculty to reach their communication goals.
+Allyce Horan has worked in the Mines Writing Center since 2013 where she has provided support to faculty, graduate, and undergraduate students on projects ranging from freshman essays to grant proposals.
+In addition to providing one-on-one tutoring, she has piloted programs such as the Thesis Writers Retreat, the Online Technical Communication Center, and the Honors Writing Fellows.
+Her interdisciplinary background includes an M.A. in History from Florida State University, certification in TEFL (Teaching English as a Foreign Language), curriculum design, and several years teaching the freshman core course, Nature and Human Values.
+Allyce has taught a wide range of academic, technical, and ESL composition classes and workshops since 2012 in which she encourages students to critically engage with content through oral and written communication activities.
+She enjoys working closely with members of the campus community to develop writing center support that allows students and faculty achieve their communication goals.

 Professional Writing Consultants

 Science & Medical Writing, Graduate Writing & Technical Writing

 Kait holds a BA in English/Creative Writing and an MA in English/Literature.
 She has worked in both industry and academia, but prefers working with students over anything else.
 She has previously taught Core Composition, and worked as a consultant at the Writing Center at CU Denver, including work at the University of Colorado Anschutz Medical Campus.
 She currently specializes in science, technical, and medical writing.